Soul-Burn/janky-quality/.external/description.md

 # Known issues

+* Quality production works with probability recipes.
+Results can sometimes disappear or output several items.
+In large quantities this averages out.
-* Researching all technologies (/cheat) is slow
+* Researching all technologies (/cheat) is slow.
+This is an engine issue.
-* Quality indicators do not appear on ghosts or GUIs
+* Quality indicators do not appear on ghosts or GUIs.
-* Some quality indicators look strange on recipes and equipment
+* Some quality indicators look strange on recipes and equipment.

 # Future plans